Moving to Greece is something that appeals to a lot of people. The whole concept of it sounds romantic and idyllic.

 Taxes on purchases

-You will often find that when you go shopping in independent stores, go to restaurants, or even visit the Doctors and Dentists, you will be offered a lower price if you pay in cash.
-This is so the person doesn’t have to pay tax.
+You will often find that when you go shopping in independent stores, go to restaurants, or even visit doctors and dentists, you will be offered a lower price if you pay in cash.
+This is so the person doesn’t have to pay taxes.

 Ready to Move to Greece?